theNewDynamic/oregonsadventurecoast.com/content/event/in-a-landscape-classical-music-in-the-wild.md

 {{< spacer 25 >}}

-**_Some photography used in this Event Listing are Courtesty of IN A LANDSCAPE and Credited to: Zach Lewis, Cameron Edens, Ed Schmidt, and Joey Hamilton._**
+***Some photography used in this Event Listing are Courtesty of IN A LANDSCAPE and Credited to: Zach Lewis, Cameron Edens, Ed Schmidt, and Joey Hamilton.***

 {{< spacer 50 >}}

 #### MORE INFORMATION

-**DIRECTIONS/PARKING
-Shore Acres State Park** sits high on the cliffs overlooking the Pacific Ocean, 13 miles southwest of Coos Bay/North Bend and US Highway 101.
+**DIRECTIONS/PARKING<br>Shore Acres State Park** sits high on the cliffs overlooking the Pacific Ocean, 13 miles southwest of Coos Bay/North Bend and US Highway 101.
 Take Cape Arago Highway from Coos Bay, the park is located about 4 miles west of the small fishing village of Charleston.

-**_$5.00 per day parking fee at Shore Acres State Park.
+***$5.00 per day parking fee at Shore Acres State Park.
 Cash only, credit and debit cards not accepted.
-A valid annual State Park Pass or Oregon Coastal Pass will be accepted for parking._**
+A valid annual State Park Pass or Oregon Coastal Pass will be accepted for parking.***

 **ARRIVAL -** We suggest arriving up to 45 minutes prior to concert time in order to park, reach the site, check-in, get your headphones and get cozy before the concert starts.